 Assuming that the best cheeses for lactose intolerance are those with lower lactose, hard, extra-aged cheeses — your Parmesans, cheddars, and Swiss-style cheeses — are a safer bet.
 (And as a bonus, aging also brings delicious complexity.)

-Going by this assumption, hard, extra-aged cheeses — your Parmesans, cheddars, and Swiss-style cheeses — are a safe bet if you’re lactose intolerant (and as a bonus, aging also brings delicious complexity).
-Younger, moister, softer cheeses that are aged for only a short amount of time (such as brie), fresh cheeses (like mozzarella and feta), and processed cheeses (hello, Velveeta) have higher levels of lactose, thus they are more likely to produce unpleasant effects.
+Younger, moister, softer cheeses that are aged for only a short amount of time (such as brie), fresh cheeses (like mozzarella and feta), and processed cheeses (hello, Velveeta) have higher levels of lactose, so they’re more likely to produce unpleasant effects.

 Every person’s tolerance for lactose and different cheeses will vary, and will depend on the activity level of the small intestine’s lactase (the enzyme responsible for lactose digestion).

 According to the National Institute of Diabetes and Digestive and Kidney Diseases, some lactose intolerant people might need to avoid lactose entirely, while others only need to limit certain dairy foods.

 If you are lactose intolerant and want to get into cheese, try starting off with small amounts of hard, goat, or sheep cheeses and start exploring from there.